elfhosted/elfhosted.com/docs/app/gotify.md

 ---
-title: Elf Hosted Gotify 🧝 from $0.10/day
+title: Elf Hosted Gotify 🧝
 slug: Gotify
 upstream: https://gotify.net
 description: Gotify is a simple server for sending and receiving messages.
 You can connect it to several apps, and use it as a destination for notifications, avoiding traditional notification channels like Telegram, Pushover, Discord, etc.